MattCarpenter-Workato/workato-integration-quest/integration-quest/QUICKSTART.md

 ## Step 5: Choose Your Play Mode

+Integration Quest supports **3 play modes** - pick the one that fits your needs!

 ### Option A: Terminal Mode (Quick & Easy!)

 Play directly in your terminal - no Claude Desktop needed: